haideralsh/ts-result/README.md

 #### Properties and functions on a result wrapped with `Ok` or `Err`:

-We can use the `ok` attribute in order to know if the result was wrapped with an `Ok` or an `Err`
+We can use the `ok` property in order to know if the result was wrapped with an `Ok` or an `Err`

 #### `ok: boolean`